MicrosoftDocs/win32/desktop-src/tracelogging/tracelogging-record-and-display-tracelogging-events.md

-  view them with the Windows Performance Analyzer (WPA). ms.assetid: 906589FA-F48D-4105-9E56-1EC8B86542FB ms.topic: article ms.date: 05/31/2018
+  view them with the Windows Performance Analyzer (WPA). ms.assetid: 906589FA-F48D-4105-9E56-1EC8B86542FB ms.topic: article ms.date: 06/06/2022
 ---

 # Record and View TraceLogging Events

+You can use many tools to collect and decode TraceLogging ETW events.

+- To control the trace session, use tools like WPR, tracelog, or traceview.
+- To decode events from a session, use tools like WPA, tracefmt, or traceview.

-Record TraceLogging events with the Windows Performance Recorder (WPR) and view them with the Windows Performance Analyzer (WPA).
+This example shows how to record TraceLogging events with the Windows Performance Recorder (WPR) and view them with the Windows Performance Analyzer (WPA).

 ## Prerequisites